 Here’s the rub.
 If caught in the early stages, prostate cancer has a 99 percent survival rate.

 Part of the high mortality rate may be due to screening tests themselves.
 Prostate-specific antigen (PSA) bloods tests yield a significant number of false positives as high as 75 percent, requiring unnecessary, costly and uncomfortable biopsies.
 Digital rectal exams, another method for checking the prostate gland, are also uncomfortable and often avoided for that reason.

 University of Notre Dame alumnus Rob Tenniswood, co-founder of miR Scientific, may have a solution for the prostate cancer screening conundrum.
-His company is on the verge of commercializing a urine-based liquid biopsy test with unprecedented accuracy for prostate cancer called the Sentinel™ Test.
-It is the only standalone, non-invasive liquid biopsy urine test that accurately detects, classifies, and monitors prostate cancer at the molecular level with 95 percent sensitivity and specificity.
+His company is on the verge of commercializing a urine-based liquid biopsy test with data that shows the test has unprecedented accuracy for prostate cancer called the Sentinel™ Test.
+It is the only standalone, non-invasive liquid biopsy urine test that accurately detects, classifies, and can monitor prostate cancer at the molecular level with 95 percent sensitivity and specificity.

 Tenniswood reports the company is aiming to commercialize the Sentinel™ Test in fall 2021 and is building a CLIA lab in New Jersey to process the laboratory developed text.
 This category of in vitro diagnostic test does not require full approval from the Food and Drug Administration (FDA) as long as it is designed, manufactured, and processed within a single laboratory. miR Scientific is, however, pursuing full FDA approval.

 So how is it that a Film and Media Studies major from Notre Dame is involved in what could be a game-changing disruption of prostate cancer diagnostics?
 Funny you asked...